inspec/inspec/docs/profiles.md

 Attributes may contain the following options:

-* Use `default` to set a default value for the attribute.
+* Use `value` to set a value for the attribute.
 * Use `type` to restrict an attribute to a specific type (any, string, numeric, array, hash, boolean, regex).
-* Use `required` to mandate the attribute has a default value or a value from a attribute YAML file.
+* Use `required` to mandate the attribute has a value at the time of evaluation.
 * Use `description` to set a brief description for the attribute.

+## Setting Attributes in the Profile Metadata File

 You can specify attributes in your `inspec.yml` using the `attributes` setting.
 For example, to add a `user` attribute for your profile: